jgaryi/E115_BirdWatchingApp/README.md

 By transforming audio recordings into spectrograms and using AI to identify bird species, our app empowers travelers to explore the natural world around them with confidence, even in areas where traditional field guides or expert support are unavailable.
 This opens up a new level of interaction with nature, turning passive sightseeing into active, informed discovery.
 The app’s interactive maps, enriched with remote sensing data, help users navigate diverse habitats and locate bird hotspots in real-time, while the built-in LLM agent provides instant, context-aware answers to bird-related questions—from identifying species behaviors to understanding their ecological significance.
 Beyond personal enrichment, the app has significant value for local guides, educators, and conservationists, offering a powerful, accessible tool to enhance tours, support environmental education, and even contribute observational data for research and biodiversity monitoring.
-By making advanced bird identification technology available on a smartphone, our app helps bridge the gap between nature and technology—turning remote, under-documented ecosystems into spaces of discovery, learning, and conservation for a broader global audience.
+By making advanced bird identification technology available, our app helps bridge the gap between nature and technology—turning remote, under-documented ecosystems into spaces of discovery, learning, and conservation for a broader global audience.

 ## 7. Next Steps / Future Work
 We are considering the following improvements to enhance the app’s functionality and better user experience: